 A New Historical Model

-NanoHistory is a cultural network building environment where historians and scholars, or anyone, can document the connections between people, organizations, places, and things over time.
+Nanohistory is a cultural network building environment where historians and scholars, or anyone, can document the connections between people, organizations, places, and things over time.
 It's more than just a 'social network' focused on personal relationships.
 It envisions a digital history that documents the smallest objects of interest to historical scholars: an event, or interaction.
-Defining an event can be messy, but NanoHistory sees it as something that doesn’t necessarily have a title or a name – it just is.
-NanoHistory automatically links these events together to form network representations of the past.
+Defining an event can be messy, but Nanohistory sees it as something that doesn’t necessarily have a title or a name – it just is.
+Nanohistory automatically links these events together to form network representations of the past.

 login

-Join NanoHistory
+Join Nanohistory

 We're busy testing the platform and hope to open it up soon!